 Where did the Los Angeles Chargers finish the season?

-The Los Angeles Chargers finished fourth in the AFC West standings.
+The Los Angeles Chargers finished third in the AFC West and 11th in the AFC.

 How many games did the Los Angeles Chargers win?

 The Los Angeles Chargers won seven games in the 2020 NFL season.